47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 ### Create the Auth0 application

-Next in the Auth0 management portal, go to the _Applications / Applications_ section and create a new application.
+Next, in the Auth0 management portal, go to the _Applications / Applications_ section and create a new application.
 Give it a _Name_ you like and choose _Regular Web Application_ for the application type.

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/48939550-3376-4a77-83d0-da3e5f9a483e">